 Each correct answer scored one point, on the other hand an incorrect or "I do not know" answer scored zero.
-Scores were divided as satisfactory level of knowledge when equal sixty percent or more than sixtypercent from the total scores and unsatisfactory level of knowledge when the total score less than sixty percent.
+Scores were acquired by summing the number of correct answers, with a range of total scores from zero to fifty-seven which divided as satisfactory level of knowledge when equal sixty or more than sixty percent from the total score and unsatisfactory level of knowledge when the total score less than sixty.